Our Story: VetMedAcademy (VMA)

 Mission: Creation and Curation of Resources for Self-Study, Review, and Blended Classroom with an Emphasis on Critical Clinical Thinking

-VMA’s founders have engaged in both pre-clinical and clinical education, onsite and online at the veterinary and veterinary technician level for almost 30 years.
+VMA’s founders have engaged in both pre-clinical and clinical education, onsite and online at the veterinary and veterinary technician level for over 30 years.
 From this experience, the following guiding principles for its learning modules have been developed:

 1) Pre-clinical topics need to be presented in a clinically relevant context.

 2) Students forget, necessitating content on a platform reviewed and updated by experienced educators facilitating just-in-time learning or review.

 3) Students need early curriculum practice and guidance at developing as clinical problem-solvers understanding the principles of evidence-based medicine.
 VMA recognizes that this is the best left to faculty face-to-face instruction, so the ideal learning module suggests critical clinical thinking exercises applicable to pre-clinical periods of training.

 4) Learning modules on VMA are designed to make the trial of blended learning less daunting.
 By providing a training module entitled “Blended Learning and Critical Thinking,” and encouraging co-development of materials with faculty members, VMA seeks to help faculty realize the affordances of a blended learning approach.